cloudmesh/classes/docs/source/lesson/communication/piazza.rst

     Any content that deserves its seperate discussion and is not covered in the above folder.

-In addition te these general folders we also have two folders which **MUST NOT BE USED BY ANY STUDENT** to post content.
+In addition to these general folders we also have two folders which **MUST NOT BE USED BY ANY STUDENT TO POST CONTENT**.
 These folders serve to communicate your assignments and are used internally between Grgeor and the TA's.